Evacuations ordered after Thai chemical factory explodes

 There was no immediate word on what might have caused the fire in Bang Phli district, and the company was not reachable by phone.

-The initial explosion shook the terminal building at Suvarnabhumi, setting off alarms at Bangkok's main international airport.
+The initial explosion shook the terminal building at Suvarnabhumi, Bangkok's main international airport, setting off alarms.

-Airport officials said in a statement that no flights had been canceled but that it was continuing to monitor the situation and was prepared to “put in place contingency plans in case of emergency."
-It said it would not compromise on safety.
+Airport officials said no flights had been canceled but they were continuing to monitor the situation and were prepared to “put in place contingency plans in case of emergency."

 Associated Press writers Chris Blake, Tassanee Vejpongsa and Chalida Ekvittayavechnukul contributed to this report.